 S3 replication cost: how to estimate cross-region replication

 Replication is rarely "free".
 Even when the feature itself is simple, the bill usually combines a few different charges: data copied, extra replica storage, and sometimes request fees and transfer.
+This is the storage copy-path economics page.

 What volume should you count?